sanju9645/Chat-app-with-MERN/README.md

 # Chat-app-with-MERN
-Build a Realtime Chat App with MERN Stack
+Buildin' a Realtime Chat App with MERN Stack

 -----------------------------
 Step 1
 -----------------------------

-cd frontend
+Hop into the frontend folder

 npm create vite@latest .

-recovery@RecoverY frontend % npm create vite@latest .
+recovery@RecoverY/frontend% npm create vite@latest .

-the . will create a react app on the current directory
+Using the period will kickstart a React app right in the current spot

 npm i